Emotional Black Hole: Understanding Your Triggers

 Self-justification—we all do it.
 Being wrong scares us; we ignore blatant evidence when it conflicts with beliefs but cite fragments of ambiguous information when it supports.
 Five traffic tickets and a few accidents doesn’t shake our conviction of superior driving skills—yet we readily point to the inferior maneuvers of a reckless idiot.
 Several failed relationships doesn’t give us pause to consider personal deficits but a flimsy long-distance relationship testifies as irrefutable evidence of our lovability.
 We are biased, making the fundamental attribution error, hopelessly driven by emotion, and blinded by self-importance.
 We feel, we interpret, and then get sucked into an emotional black hole of stupidity, refusing logic, and rejecting correction—because it’s not our fault.

+Changing thinking patterns is extremely difficult.
 Once we hold an image of self, we overlook opposing evidence.
 Thought, especially about personal traits, is always skewed by biases.
 We skim over obvious shortcomings while actively seeking obscure evidence to disprove the blatant.
-According to Crystal Parks, when beliefs are challenged, we feel discomfort because the foundations we use to predict futures is shaken.
+According to Crystal Park, when beliefs are challenged, we feel discomfort because the foundations we use to predict futures is shaken (Park, 2010).

 We can take a deeper look at the belief or discredit the contradictory information—an articulable reason to discredit soothes the discomfort.
 Our mental gyrations aren’t an exact science.
 Explainable reasons for events aren’t obvious.
 Most happenings are a freak combination of many causes.